geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 Yeah, I've seen it.

 **Geohot** [00:39:51]
-Yeah, so they're...
+Yeah, so they're..
 The GPUs are only supposed to work over Thunderbolt, because Thunderbolt actually maps the memory.
 Thunderbolt or USB4.
 But the chip supports USB3.
-So...
+So..
 Hopefully it's just doable, and doesn't require patching the firmware of the chip.
-But, uh...
+But, uh..
 Yeah, no, I think that'll be really cool because we could sell a product where we have external GPUs that you plug into a Mac and they just work in user space.
 USB is user space.
 You can write USB drives in user space.
-It'll be like kind of another layer of encapsulation where we encapsulate all the...
+It'll be like kind of another layer of encapsulation where we encapsulate all the..
 How are we going to do that?
 Because you're not really going to be able to mmap it.
 Maybe you do a trap handler?
 Put it on the USB?